inno-devops-labs/S25-core-course-labs/app_python/DOCKER.md

-# Python Web Application Development

-I chose Flask for this web application because it is lightweight, easy to set up, and well-suited for small projects like displaying current time.
-Flask provides a simple setup and allows for quick development and testing of web applications.

 ## Development Best Practices

 - **Use a Minimal Base Image** The python:3.9-slim image is used to reduce the size of the final Docker image.